-- Time-of-Use encourages customers to reduce their use of electricity during peak hours by shifting their usage to off-peak hours. - 1.4 million LED light bulbs have been sold or distributed to customers through Central Hudson's lighting programs. - Central Hudson works with municipalities to convert street lights to high efficiency LEDs. - Supported by a network of more than 600 local plumbers and HVAC installers, Central Hudson has retrofitted more than 1,800 commercial and industrial facilities with high efficiency equipment since 2016. - Home energy audits are offered through a partnership with Sealed's HomeAdvance program where homeowners receive a personalized home energy improvement plan. - Central Hudson's refrigerator recycling program offers payments of \$50 for recycling older working refrigerators and freezers, making it easier for customers to upgrade to energy efficient models.
+- Time-of-Use encourages customers to reduce their use of electricity during peak hours by shifting their usage to off-peak hours. - More than 2 million LED light bulbs have been sold or distributed to customers through Central Hudson's lighting programs since 2016. - Central Hudson works with municipalities to convert street lights to high efficiency LEDs. - Supported by a network of more than 600 local plumbers and HVAC installers, Central Hudson has retrofitted more than 1,800 commercial and industrial facilities with high efficiency equipment since 2016. - Home energy audits are offered through a partnership with Sealed's HomeAdvance program where homeowners receive a personalized home energy improvement plan. - Central Hudson's refrigerator recycling program offers payments of \$100 for recycling older working refrigerators and freezers, making it easier for customers to upgrade to energy efficient models.

-The utility's programs have saved customers more than 50,000 MWh in 2016 and more than 54,000 MWh in 2017.
-In 2018 savings were 82,000 MWh - equivalent to the use of electricity used by 10,112 homes.
+The utility's programs have saved customers more than 50,000 MWh in 2016, 54,000 MWh in 2017 and 82,000 MWh in 2018.
+In 2019, savings amounted to 79 MWh - equivalent to the use of electricity used by 6,445 homes.
 Maintaining this level of progress will become increasingly challenging as energy efficiency upgrades are completed and the available projects become more costly.

-Central Hudson has significantly ramped up its energy efficiency programs in response to the state's energy objectives.
+Central Hudson has significantly ramped up its energy efficiency programs in response to the state's energy objectives, however, maintaining this level of progress is increasingly challenging as energy efficiency upgrades are completed and the available projects become more costly.